dotnet/arcade/Documentation/Projects/NativeDependencies/Design.md

 ### Native tool installers

 The Arcade repo will define the installers for each supported native tool.
 The native tool installer will define how to install a tool locally (from blob storage).
 Certain, common install scenarios (xcopy deployable) may use a common library to perform the install.
 The install scripts will (initially) be generic install scripts (per tool) used to install any version of the native asset which has been published to Azure storage.
 If tool install formats noticeably change from version to version, we may need to adjust the install scripts accordingly (while maintaining backward compatability).

+Native tool installers will be responsible for supporting an "install" operation and a "clean" (uninstall) operation.
+See existing installers for examples of "clean".

 #### shims